b2network/docs/main/B2_Network_Put_Bitcoin_in_Every_AIs_Wallet.md

 Goal: To make every event on the blockchain a "neural pulse" for agents.

-Scenario: When there is a significant UTXO change on the Bitcoin mainnet or when B² Hub updates parameter thresholds, arbitrage agents running on DSN-AI immediately capture the corresponding Signal, automatically adjusting positions and risk control; no polling is needed, and there is no information delay.
+Scenario: When there is a significant UTXO change on the Bitcoin mainnet or when B² Hub updates parameter thresholds, arbitrage agents running on AI Signal immediately capture the corresponding Signal, automatically adjusting positions and risk control; no polling is needed, and there is no information delay.

 2. Modular and Hot-Swappable